U.B. Funkeys: Limited Edition Packs

 Limited edition packs were created that came with Funkeys that the player could not normally use.
 This included the Funkeystown adventure pack, and the Funkiki Island pack.
-A Dream State pack was also in coming, but was never officially released.
+A Dream State pack was also incoming, but never officially released.

 The Funkeystown pack came with a Henchmen figure, a Master Lox figure, and the Mayor Sayso figure.
 Lox and the Henchman offered access to the Villain's Den, a shop-less game room in Funkeystown with a coin-related game.
 Mayor Sayso was able to access any game room in the original game, but cannot play any of the games.

 The Funkiki Island pack came with Jerry, a Funkiki native, and the Pineapple King, along with a Normal Sol figure.
 In a similar fashion to the Funkeystown Adventure Pack, Jerry can access any game room but cannot play games, and the Native and Pineapple King can access the Funkiki Native Outpost.